philipoedi/constrained-sampling/README.md

 The file `example_experiment.cpp` contains code for a single experiment run.
 The comments in the code explain how the scenariom, parameters and algorithms can be specified.

-The file `run_experiments.cpp` contains the code to run all sphere experiments.
+The file `run_experiments.cpp` contains the code to run all sphere experiments. `experiment_line_2d.cpp` runs the experiment on the line in 2d with i.i.d-Biased-Sampler.

 Compile these as follows: